mkarner07/mkarner07.github.io/_posts/2025/2025-06-12-Parental-Leave-Isnt-Just-for-Moms-A-Fathers-Perspective.md

 I do much better when I focus on one thing at a time.

 However, with a one-year-old, this isn't possible.
-There are moments when you have to carry the laundry in one hand, open a door, and simultaneously have to watch out that she doesn't grab the vase on the board or make a backflip in your arms.
+There are moments when you have to carry the laundry in one hand, open a door, and simultaneously have to watch out that she doesn't grab the vase on the board or does a backflip in your arms.

 Also, diaper changing needs you to multitask (more than I thought).
 Especially if the child suddenly decides to stand up on the changing table while you are unpacking a new tube of balm.